 Focus is on Airborne transmission as this seems to be the most serious unknown.
 We know about the virus and masks and droplets and surfaces.
 We can plan for these fairly easily.
 Here is a thought on masks:

 Many scientists believe Covid can be spread by aerosols in indoor settings.
-The W.H.O. downplayed it, but is now saying its possible and needs more study.
-This issue and what must be done seems to present the biggest question as we move forward.
+The W.H.O. downplayed it, but is now agreeing that time spent in poorly ventilated areas is to be avoided.

 Airborne Related University Study – Discuses ventilation and air flow studies not yet complete.